rolandoam/realworldgit/README.md

-To continue our story, you now got a patch from a contributor and need to apply it, but you don't want to do that in the `awesome` branch, because it has nothing to do with that feature and one thing you do know is that you want to keep things simple.
+To continue our story, you now got a patch from a contributor and need to apply it, but you don't want to do that in the `awesome` branch, because it has nothing to do with that feature and one thing you do know is that you want to keep things clean.
 So in order to apply the patch, you need to switch to the master branch and apply it there.

 ```sh